COVID-19 vaccine in the world

 Sputnik V is based on a safe and tested human adenovirus vector platform.
 Using two different human adenoviral vectors is a unique approach that allows to boost the immune response and provide long lasting immunity.

-Requests for more than 1.2 billion doses of the Sputnik V vaccine came from more than 40 countries.
 The vaccine supplies for the global market will be produced by RDIF’s international partners in India, Brazil, China, South Korea and other countries.

 After the Sputnik V vaccine’s clinical trial preliminary results showed its efficacy at above 90 percent, the Russian Direct Investment Fund and Gamaleya Institute on November 23, 2020 offered AstraZeneca to use one of the two components (human adenoviral vectors) of the Sputnik V vaccine in AstraZeneca’s clinical trials.